The views expressed by the host on this show, documented to be almost always right, 99.3% of the time.

 There's only one guy that's done that.

-I let you in on in the first hour of the program on the side one day out of the blue to come out and asking uh you'd follow me along on this where I come out.
+I'm going to decide one day out of the blue to come out and asking you to follow me along on this where I come in total support of Obama's policies.

-Total support of Obama's policies because the media will drop him immediately since they hate me so much.
+The media will drop him immediately since they hate me so much.

-And uh using Nancy's mop here.
+And you're using Nancy's mop here.

-And then he says you're not holding them up the right way.
+And then he says, you're not holding them up the right way.

 And by the way, is he talking about the massive ordnance penetrator here, which is the new bunker buster bomb from the Pentagon?

-When he's with his buddies, $34,000 a couple.
+He can't take it when you get When he's with his buddies, $34,000 a couple.

 Yes, he let fly.